Est 1994, Sydney's oldest tourism website

 Circular Quay is the hub of Sydney Harbour, situated at a small inlet called Sydney Cove, the founding site for Sydney and Australia.
 It is a stepping-off point for most attractions based around the harbour and an exciting place to be on a warm summer's day.
-The quay is a vibrant, bustling place with ferries leaving every few minutes to different parts of the harbour, including Manly, Watsons Bay, Mosman and Taronga Park Zoo.

 There are great views of the Harbour Bridge, a short distance away.